How to Register a Domain Name

 The first step towards creating an online presence is to register a domain name.

 You might think to yourself, â€śhow to register a domain and why it’s so important?â€ť

 Very important!
-Getting a domain name not only allow people to visit your site, it actually helps with defining your brand as well.
+Getting a domain name not only allow people to visit your site, it actually helps with defining your brand and website growth as well.
 Further, it will also affect SEO and acts as a first impression for your site.

 The address for your website is composed of four elements: a server prefix, a domain name, a domain suffix (or extension), and sometimes a country code (which are optional).
 An example of a website address would be, www.yournamehere.com where â€śwwwâ€ť is the server prefix, â€śyournamehereâ€ť is the domain name and â€ścomâ€ť is the domain suffix.